-Note: In this article, I talk about “ADFS”, but this applies to any “Trusted Provider” (SAML / WS-FED) authentication provider like SiteMinder, OKTA, PING, ForgeRock, Azure AD, etc. I may use the terms “ADFS”, “SAML” and “Trusted Provider” interchangeably.
+Note: In this article, I use “ADFS” as the example, but this same concept applies to any “Trusted Provider” (SAML / WS-FED) authentication provider like SiteMinder, OKTA, PING, ForgeRock, Azure AD, etc. I may use the terms “ADFS”, “SAML” and “Trusted Provider” interchangeably.

 You browse to the site and log in via your Trusted Provider (for example ADFS) and you’re greeted with the Access Denied page:

 “Sorry, this site hasn’t been shared with you”

 Or maybe you can access the site, but you don’t have the same permissions as when you log in using your Windows auth account.
-You then log out and log into the same site using your Windows Credentials, and you get the access you expect.
+You then log out and log into the same site using your Windows auth credentials, and you get the access you expect.

 A Common Misconception:

-As far as SharePoint is concerned, your Windows auth account and your ADFS auth account are completely separate users.
+As far as SharePoint is concerned, your Windows auth account and your ADFS / SAML auth account are completely separate users.

-As such, your ADFS account must be permissioned separately.
+As such, your ADFS / SAML auth account must be permissioned separately.
 It has none of the access that your Windows auth account has, and there is no way to “link” the two.

 If you look at the account names used in each case, it should become clear: